Christian Homeschooling’s Hidden Currents: The LGBTQ Experience

 Bel, who is nonbinary, experienced abuse growing up because of their gender presentation.
 At eight, they were screamed at for playing with the pink Power Ranger instead of the red one.
 In their early teens, Bel says their dad wrestled them down and forced them to wear a dress to find out what being queer “really felt like.”

-At 10 years old, Masoner remembers watching coverage of Princess Diana’s death, and asking his parents if he would become a princess if he married Prince William.
+At 10 years old, Masoner remembers watching coverage of Princess Diana’s death and asking his parents if he would become a princess if he married Prince William.
 “My Mom was horrified.
-She slapped me across the face and said, ‘don't you ever say that here and embarrass me like that.
+She slapped me across the face and said, ‘Don't you ever say that here and embarrass me like that.
 You will repent for this.’”

 Jonah Stewart, research director at the Coalition for Responsible Home Education, says there aren't any effective safeguards in place to ensure that homeschooled kids have access to an escape route from their families.